 - Fraudulent and Illegitimate Prescriptions

 - Ins and Outs of the Substance Abuse Reporting Act

 - Checks and Balances

 - Best Practices to Prevent and Detect Diversion

 - Hiring and Training to Prevent and Detect Diversion

 - How to Prevent and Detect Diversion, Part 1: Site Security

-In 2016, Gee was appointed Commissioner for the Pulaski County Property Assessed Clean Energy Board by County Judge Barry Hyde and was selected as a Woman to Watch by Soiree Magazine.
-She is a member of Class XI of the Arkansas State Chamber of Commerce’s Leadership Arkansas, the Arkansas Society of Professional Lobbyists, the American Society for Pharmacy Law, the Arkansas Pharmacy Association and the Bar Associations for Pulaski County, Arkansas and America.
+Gee was recently appointed by Arkansas Supreme Court Chief Justice John Dan Kemp as a member of the Civil Justice Reform Task Force.
+She is also a Pulaski County Property Assessed Clean Energy Board Commissioner, a member of the Women Empowered Steering Committee for the Arkansas Women’s Foundation, a graduate of Class XI of the Arkansas State Chamber of Commerce’s Leadership Arkansas, and a member of the Arkansas Society of Professional Lobbyists, the American Society for Pharmacy Law, the Arkansas Pharmacy Association and the Bar Associations for Pulaski County, Arkansas and America.